scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/further_filtering.rst

     filtered = RecordsFilter(transformed, fltr)
     df = PandasDFWriter().write(filtered)

 The big change is the new function we have defined in lines \#1-\#18.
-When we looked at custom transforms, we used lambda functions, but it is also possible to use a full function in a custom transform.
+When we first looked at custom transforms, we used lambda functions, but it is also possible to use a full function in a custom transform.
 Just as with the lambda function, the full function takes a single parameter, which is the record to transform.
-Inside our function we have a list of :code:`if` statements.
-An :code:`if` statement is a control structur that tells the computer that if a given condition is :code:`True`, then run the code that is in the :code:`if` body (in Python indicated through indentation).
+Inside our function we have a series of :code:`if` statements.
+An :code:`if` statement is a control structure that tells the computer that if a given condition is :code:`True`, then run the code that is in the :code:`if` body (in Python indicated through indentation).
 If the condition is not :code:`True`, skip the body.
 The :code:`elif` is an extension of that which you should read as "if the previous :code:`if` condition was not :code:`True` and this :code:`if` statement's condition is :code:`True`, then run the nested block".
 If the language does not match any of the specific language codes we check, then we simply return the existing language value.

 We use our :code:`map_language` function in the :code:`mapping`, running the language :code:`'copy'` and then our :code:`'custom'` transform in sequence.
 Additionally in the :code:`fltr` we have filtered out the "zxx" and "und" language codes.

 Run the cell and then run the :code:`df` cell as well.
-You will see that now our dataframe has 754 rows, indicating that the unneeded language codes have been filtered out.
+You will see that now our dataframe has 754 rows, indicating that the additional unneeded language codes have been filtered out.
 However, we will still have some language codes that occur only very infrequently.

 To filter those out, first run the :code:`Counter(df['lang']).most_common()` cell again and look at the output.
 The languages "sv", "la", "da", "ca", "nl", "es", "it", "en", and "et" all have less than 10 occurences, so should be filtered.
 Update the load/transform/filter cell to look like this: